 Key Ingredients Overview

-- Chicken: Typically, boneless chicken thighs or breasts are used for their tenderness.
+- Chicken: Usually boneless thighs or breasts for that soft texture.

-- Garnishes: Commonly includes chopped cilantro, green onions, sesame seeds, and roasted peanuts to add texture and flavor.
+- Garnishes: Things like cilantro, green onions, sesame seeds, and chopped peanuts for crunch and color.

 Flavor Profile